a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.markdown

 Actually there are a lot of problems to solve here, namely, how do you find a trend?
 More specifically, how do you find a trend quick enough to buy into it, and how do you know when it is over so you can sell out of it before you lose too much money?

 As it turns out, there are many ways to do this.
 The most common way probably being using moving averages or other [well known indicators](https://www.investopedia.com/articles/trading/12/using-trading-indicators-effectively.asp) designed to find trends.
 A moving average is simple: you just average the last n periods in a market to get the current value.
 E.g. a 50 day moving average is simply the average of the last 50 closing day prices of a given market.
-There are many types of moving averages but this is the main idea.
+This is a ["Simple Moving Average"](https://www.investopedia.com/terms/s/sma.asp) and there are many types of moving averages but all are based on this idea fundamentally.

 In this blog post I am going to be using two sets of moving averages as the indicators, and when they cross I am going to use this as the buy or sell signal.
 This is the famous MACD [(Moving Average Convergence Divergence)](https://www.investopedia.com/terms/m/macd.asp).
 In fact in Covel's book many people say they simply use moving averages and he includes a paper that outlines how a simple moving average cross system beats many buy and hold strategies.